 Some photographers have vastly more or less experience than others.
-But among the circles of photography, each artists’ ideas and expertise are absorbed from their contemporaries.
-Though, their competitive natures are still present, especially from the city’s top billers, these meetups serve as loosely-structured networking events.
+But among the circles of photography, each artists’ ideas are absorbed from their contemporaries.
+And though their competitive natures are still present, especially from the city’s top billers, these meetups serve as loosely-structured networking events.

-Yates’ experience and leverage allowed him to connect with other high ranking creatives.
-Other artists’ efforts have also contributed to his cause for city-wide cultivation, one he felt was largely absent.
+Yates’ experience and leverage allowed him to connect with other high-ranking creatives.
+Other artists’ efforts have also contributed to his campaign for city-wide cultivation, one he felt was largely absent.
 With only two weeks of promotion, the first “Yatezy Meetup” — a name he claims his friends dubbed — was set September 2018 and generated 70-plus participants.
 Now it’s clear, Yates says, his peers’ past dissonance has evolved into eagerness for collaboration and, for many, larger opportunities.

-“Honestly, everyone hates on the next in this city,” Yates said.
+“Honestly, everyone hates on the next in this city,” said Yates.
 “That’s why a few months ago I hosted my first photography meetup for people to meet new people, shoot [photos], find new artists, models or creatives.
 The photography scene this year really opened up a lot.”

-“Our culture is blossoming right now,” Armstrong says.
+“Our culture is blossoming right now,” he said.
 “Since I’ve started, I’ve probably seen…I don’t know, it feels like a new photographer is popping up every three days.
 Columbus has a consumer base for it.

 “We happen to have, right now, a culture where it’s really accepting.
 Everybody’s kind of open arms like, ‘Oh, you’re a photographer?
 Come hang out with us in Cleveland this weekend, there’s going to be 20 other photographers.’
 All the time.”

 Matthew Smith, also known as “Killr Aestethics,” echoes Armstrong’s sentiments, as he’s recognized the gradual evolution of Columbus’ creative scene.
-Artists, he says, have even began cross-collaborating, with local artists intersecting their music, clothing brands and visual craftsmanship with one another.
-In turn, expanding the city’s cultural standing on social platforms by posting each other’s work on Twitter and Instagram.
+Artists, Smith says, have even started cross-collaborating, with artists intersecting their music, clothing brands and visual craftsmanship with one another.
+In turn, expanding the city’s cultural standing on social platforms by posting each other’s work.

 In the end, Yates’ efforts have made a significant impact in the past six months.
-Since the start of his meetups, the city’s creatives have adopted a new mindset.
+Since the start of his meetups, local creatives have adopted a new mindset.
 Now, Yates says, they’re aimed at uplifting one another through their aspirations for cultural recognition with photography at the base.